-Submissions for the 2016 Nelson Algren Literary Award are closed.
-Please check back for more information on future contests.
+Submissions for the 2017 Nelson Algren Literary Award are now open.

 The Chicago Tribune’s Nelson Algren Literary Awards is a nationally recognized contest for original short fiction, named in honor of the Chicago literary great Nelson Algren.
 The contest has been held annually since 1981.
 The award has been presented to a number of distinguished authors, including Louise Erdrich and Stuart Dybek.